 With 30-40 children on a waiting list this year, there is a need for discussion leaders.
-The groups are held to about 14 children in each group.
+The groups are held to about 14 children in each a forest resembling Alice's Wonderland.
+The theme for the J-Hop, 'Step Through the Looking painted mushroom stands at the left,

 The tuition free leadership course will be given in the Plymouth area.
-Mrs. Birge points out that men as well as women make very good
+Mrs. Birge points out that men as well as women make very good the Looking Glass," escorts large mobile of the Cheshire Cat and an overgrown caterpillar.
+The high school gym will be converied into